KParrish01/liftoff-assignments/P2-Project_Outline/README.md

     3. MVP: Create line sheets and populate them with data extracted from above database (including some calculations).
     4. MVP: Analyze financials for each loan (read or typed in separately).
     5. Create reports with summarized findings (technical exceptions, summary review findings, ...).
-    6. Analyze loans on an aggregate basis.
+    6. Analyze loans on an aggregate basis (could be used for Allowance for Loan and Lease Loss (ALLL) analysis, Board of Directors reports, due diligence, audits and possibly also for CECL?).
     7. Add external public data to the loan file such as macro economic data to make predictions for loans based on industry.
     8. Add external public data to the loan file such as macro economic data and Uniform Bank Performance Report (UBPR) to create risk estimates and projections.
     9. Pull outside public information into app and help analyze loans (e.g. UCC filings, appraisal estimates, company information, business search (date company formed), recordings of deeds and mortgages, etc.)